tjhop/encrypted_arch_linode/README.md

   Follow it.
 - When the script is done, it'll say so. `scp` the log file to your local computer just in case.

-**Note**: There are a few *expected* errors/messages that this script will post when running, such as failing to generate the initial initramfs/kernel.
-These are expected, so don't stress.

 At this point, you're clear to reboot back into the system.

 ## Using the system
 In order to enter your LUKS password to decrypt the disks, you'll need to connect with Lish first.
 After it's successfully unlocked, the system will finish booting and you can access the system with SSH

 ## What if I break something and need to use rescue mode?
+First, reboot the Linode into rescue mode with the same disk layout as the Linode's configuration profile:
+- /dev/sda == Boot disk
+- /dev/sdb == Swap disk
+- /dev/sdc == System disk

-Connect to the Linode with Lish and then reboot it into rescue mode.
+Connect to the Linode with Lish.
 When Finnix first starts, it'll try to mount the disk (and therefore prompt for your LUKS password).

 If you miss this prompt, you can still mount it manually like so: